5 January 2026

 The Dark Side of Discounts: How to Outsmart Online Shopping Scams in India

-It’s 2026, a new year filled with expectations, and in many ways, the year itself seems to be waiting too.
-But, the thrill of the “Mega Sale” is still higher, just clicking on the button.
+It’s 2026, a new year filled with expectations, and in many ways, the year brings new opportunities and expectations.
+But, the excitement of online ‘Mega Sale’ is only a click away.
 You can have anything from a designer watch to the latest smartphone delivered to your doorstep.
 But as India’s digital economy booms, so does its shadow: online shopping scams.

 Cybercriminals have traded crude tactics for sophisticated AI-generated websites and flawless social media ads.
-Nowadays, the “80% Off” banner isn’t just a deal-it’s often a carefully laid trap.
+Nowadays, the large discount banners can sometimes be used by fraudulent websites to attract unsuspecting buyers.
 Whether you’re a seasoned shopper or a first-timer, understanding how online shopping scams work in India can help you protect yourself.

-Fraudsters count on “Sale Fatigue”—that moment when you’re so excited about a price that you stop checking the details.
+Fraudulent websites often rely on urgency and attractive discounts to reduce cautious decision-making, that moment when you’re so excited about a price that you stop checking the details.
 To stay safe, you must recognize the anatomy of a scam.

 Scammers mostly use “Lookalike” domains.
 For example, instead of the official site, you might see branded-watches-deals.xyz or shop-india-sale.top.